Tips for Creating a Safe and Comfortable Home for Your Elderly Loved Ones

 • Use Smart Home Technology:

 Explore the possibilities of smart home technology to enhance safety and convenience.
 Smart thermostats, security cameras, and emergency response systems can provide added peace of mind for both the elderly individual and their caregivers.
-For some elderly loved ones, voice assistant technology like Amazon Alexa or Google Home can enhance accessibility and independence for turning on and off lights, playing music, and learning the weather, time, or current news.
+For some elderly loved ones, voice assistant technology like Amazon Echo with Alexa or Google Home can enhance accessibility and independence for turning on and off lights, playing music, and learning the weather, time, or current news.

 • Boost Bathroom Safety and Comfort: